JonasSchubert/semantic-release-presets/README.md

 🔧 Semantic release presets and plugins for various projects.

 > This is not in any way connected or related to the official [semantic-release](https://github.com/semantic-release) group and only maintained by [me](https://github.com/JonasSchubert) and optimized for my usage with Gitlab.
+>
+> From v2 on this project contains definitions for [gitlab](./presets/gitlab/) and [github](./presets/github/).
+They are identically but targeting the respecting platforms.

 ## Usage